-As with many things this year our usual Halloween traditions will need to be rethought (see link to ideas below) in the midst of the COVID-19 pandemic.
+As with many things this year our usual Halloween traditions will need to be rethought (see safety tips below) in the midst of the COVID-19 pandemic.

 The PPP (Public Protection Partnership) are advising families to rethink the tradition of ‘trick and treat’ where you’d normally be knocking on doors and receiving a treat of sweets or similar on Halloween.